 Now let's check out the next paragraph:

-The nonpartisan experts who estimate the financial impact of legislation for Congress concluded that because undocumented immigrants will start paying more in taxes for things like education and Social Security, the immigration proposal in the Senate will make the economy fairer for middle class families while cutting the U.S. deficit by almost $1,000,000,000,000 over the next two decades.
+The nonpartisan experts who estimate the financial impact of legislation for Congress concluded that because undocumented immigrants will start paying more in taxes for things like education and Social Security, the immigration proposal in the Senate will make the economy fairer for middle class families while cutting the U.S. deficit by almost $1,000,000,000,000 over the next two decades."nonpartisan experts"

 These are not just “experts,” but “nonpartisan experts.”
 This is a carefully chosen phrase.
 We like things to be nonpartisan because we like things to be unbiased.
 We are more likely to trust the authors when they tell us that they are using “nonpartisan” (read "unbiased") sources.
 Is "nonpartisan" equivalent with unbiased, however?
 I don't know.
 I don't think we have enough information here to answer that question.
 But it's easy to think they mean the same thing in this context.